oskarrough/command-menu/README.md

 A command palette for the web.
-Similar to CTRL+P in code editors as Sublime Text, Atom or VS Code.
+Similar to ctrl+k or ctrl+p in code editors.

 It uses

 - https://github.com/alphagov/accessible-autocomplete for the UI
 - https://github.com/farzher/fuzzysort to extend it with fuzzy searching.

-Could also have used https://github.com/algolia/autocomplete.js/.
+Development checklist

+- list can be browsed with keyboard up/down and selected with enter
+- (fuzzy) search input to filter the list
+- modal option with global shortcut toggle
+- can call arbitrary actions
+- is a custom element

+For later

+- groups of actions?